CDPs

 Minimum collateral value required

-The liquidation threshold is always lower or equal to the MCR.
+The liquidation threshold is always lower or equal to the .
 These two values are separate to allow creation of a safety window before accounts are in danger of being liquidated.